yvishal519/Algorithms/algoexpert.io/questions/Pattern_Matcher.md

-## Two Number Sum
+## Pattern Matcher

 #### Problem Statement

-Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
-If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
-If no two numbers sum up to the target sum, the function should return an empty array.
+You are given two non-empty strings.
+The rst one is a pattern consisting of only "x"s and / or "y"s; the other one is a normal string of alphanumeric characters.
+Write a function that checks whether or not the normal string matches the pattern.
+A string S0 is said to match a pattern if replacing all"x"s in the pattern with some string S1 and replacing all"y"s in the pattern with some string S2 yields the same string S0.
+If the input string does not match the input pattern, return an empty array; otherwise, return an array holding the representations of"x" and "y"in the normal string, in that order.
+If the pattern does not contain any "x"s or
-Assume that there will be at most one pair of numbers summing up to the target sum.
+"y"s, the respective letter should be represented by an empty string in the nal array that you return.
+Assume that there will never be more than one pair of strings S1 and S2 that appropriately represent"x" and "y"in the input string.

-`Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10
+Sample input:"xxyxxy","gogopowerrangergogopowerranger"

-Sample output: [-1, 11]`
+Sample output: ["go","powerranger"]